castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 ## Create a Post entry for the user

-We've entered some single unrelated rows into the database, now we'll look at how the relations work.
+We've entered some single unrelated rows into the database, now we'll look at how to use the relations.
 In DBIx::Class *related* data means data stored across multiple tables which is related in some way.

-[%# yes we know this is at odds to how "real" relations in RDBMS' are described. %]
+For example the Post table contains blog post entries which are related to their authors.

+Note that the in more formal definitions of Relational Databases, "relation" means a set of related data in one table.
+We apologise for any confusion.

-The `User` class we defined a `has_many` relationship to the `Post` class, indicating that a user can create multiple posts.
-In the database the `user_id` field stores the id of the Post-owning user for each Post row.
+In the `User` class we defined a `has_many` relationship to the `Post` class, indicating that a user can create multiple posts.
+In the database the `user_id` field stores the `id` value of the Post-owning user for each Post row.

-Once we have a Row object representing a user, we can create related Post entries without having to spell out the relationship:
+Now that we have a Row object representing a user, we can create a Post entry without having to spell out the relationship:

     $fred->create_related('posts', {
         title => 'My first post!',
         post => 'A very short post',
+        created_date => DateTime->now(),
     });

 This will automatically pick up the `id` value from the `$fred` object and insert it into the `user_id` column in the Posts table.
 The `$fred` object must be a User row that exists in the database.

+Note how the `created_date` value can be supplied using a DateTime object, the appropriately formatted datetime value for your backend database system will be inserted into the row.

 In true perlish TIMTOWTDI spirit, this can also be written as:

     $fred->posts->create({
         title => 'My first post!',
         post => 'A very short post',
+        created_date => DateTime->now(),
     });

 The `posts` method is created by our `has_many` relation.
 It will